Peter230655/pydy/docs/examples/explorer1_anomaly.rst

 Calculate Reaction Forces on Points, where the Antennas are attached to Explorer

-Calculate the accelerations needed for the reaction forces.
-As rhs_gen needs C - contiguous arrays if ``generator='cython'`` was used, the inputs may have to be converted here accordingly.
+Calculate the accelerations needed for the reaction forces. rhs_gen needs C - contiguous arrays if ``generator='cython'`` is used, so the inputs have to be converted here accordingly.

 .. jupyter-execute::

     RHS = np.empty((resultat.shape))
     for i in range(resultat.shape[0]):
-        res_C = resultat[i]
+        res_C = np.ascontiguousarray(resultat[i])
         RHS[i] = rhs_gen(0.0, res_C, pL_vals)

     reaction_forces = np.empty((resultat.shape[0], 12))